toggledbits/PluginTools/README.md

    * Each `argument` in the `argumentList` must contain `name` and `direction` tags.
 It is recommended/best-practice to always use `relatedStateVariable` as well. the related variable *must* be declared in the `stateVariables` section of the service file.
 If there is no related state variable, the A_ARG_TYPE_nnnn variable may be used/added, where nnnn is the UPnP data type (e.g. string, boolean, i4, ui4, i2, ui2, i1, ui1, r4) of the argument.
 1. Provide an implementation of the action (next section).

-**Do not modify any service file in `/etc/cmh-lu` (the directory where Vera's defined services are kept), or the service file of any plugin you don't own.** For example, you must not create new actions for `SwitchPower1` service; that's a standard service, and it's untouchable.
+**Do not modify any service file in `/etc/cmh-lu` (the directory where Vera's defined services are kept), or the service file of any plugin you don't own.** For example, you must not create new actions for the `SwitchPower1` service; that's a standard service, and it's untouchable.

 ## Implementing Service Actions

 Your plugin must provide an implementation for all service actions it is capable of performing in services it declares.
 This includes all actions defined by the plugin's own service, but also may include other services named in the device file (D_.xml).
-For example, if your plugin declares that it implements the `urn:upnp-org:serviceId:SwitchPower1` service to provide the capabilities/behaviors of a common binary switch, it should provide an implementation for `SetTarget` (the most commonly-used action in that service), and any other actions of that service that it can.
+For example, if your plugin declares that it *supports* the `urn:upnp-org:serviceId:SwitchPower1` service (that is, it can emulate the standard behaviors of a binary switch), it should provide an implementation for `SetTarget` (the most commonly-used action in that service), and any other actions of that service that it can perform.

 To implement an action:
 1. Make sure the service to which the action belongs is declared in the plugin's device file (D_.xml).